valtimo-platform/valtimo-documentation/release-notes/major12/12.4.0/valtimo-frontend-libraries.md

 * **Deprecation2**

-  Description of the deprecated code
+  Description of the deprecated CODE

 ## Known issues